 Kylemore Abbey is one of the most iconic and photographic sights in Ireland due to the beautiful landscape surrounding the castle.
 It is also widely known as the home for the Benedictine Nuns.
 The Kylemore Castle and Estate sit on 13,000 acres and was built in 1867 for Mitchell and Margaret Henry.
 The castle boasts 33 bedrooms, 4 sitting rooms, and countless other rooms.
 Today, visitors are allowed to only see 6 rooms – the Outer Hall, Inner Hall, Drawing Room, Community Room, Dining Room, and the Rear Hall.
 Each room has been redesigned with the original furniture to portray the true ambiance of its history as the famous Benedictine Abbey.
 In addition, visitors can also explore the Victorian Walled Gardens, Neo-Gothic Church and Old Mausoleum.
 The entire estate of Kylemore Abbey can be explored on your own or with a guided tour.

 Blarney Castle is one of the most famous castles in Ireland due to the legendary Blarney Stone.
 Visiting Blarney Castle and kissing the Blarney Stone is definitely one of the best things to do in Cork.
-Moreover, people all over the world travel near and far to kiss the Blarney Stone and receive the gift of eloquence.
-It is not the easiest task, as someone helps you hang upside down and kiss the cold, wet stone.
-It is definitely a fun experience you will laugh and cherish for a lifetime.
-Furthermore, kissing the Blarney Stone is not the only great element of Blarney Castle.
-The castle itself is so much fun to explore.
-There are so many levels with plenty of nooks and crannies that one could play a great game of hide-n-seek.
+Moreover, people all over the world travel near and far to kiss the Blarney Stone to receive the “gift of eloquence”.
+It is a fun experience that you will laugh and cherish for a lifetime.
+In addition to kissing the Blarney Stone, the castle itself is so much fun to explore.
+There are so many levels within the castle with several little nooks and crannies.
+In fact, you could play a great game of hide-n-seek inside Blarney Castle.
 Needless to say, Blarney Castle should definitely be high on your Irish bucket list!
-My recommendation is to visit Blarney Castle early in the morning to skip the long lines of kissing the Blarney Stone and to enjoy the castle grounds with fewer people.